Marshawn Lynch contract talks with Raiders hitting another lull as reports surface Oakland wants deal done by NFL Draft

 Two other events Tuesday could impact the talks.

 — There had been a rumor that the Patriots might be interested in Lynch.
 If so, though, their needs for a running back may now be filled after signing restricted free agent Mike Gillislee to an offer sheet, a deal that it is not expected Buffalo will match.
+Not only would that seem to eliminate New England as an option for Lynch but it also could probably means LeGarrette Blount is headed elsewhere — an option himself for the Raiders if they decide to look elsewhere.

 — The Raiders, meanwhile, released defensive tackle Dan Williams, who was due $4.5 million in 2017.
 That opens up even more cap space for the Raiders to try to fit in Lynch — Oakland now has about $28.7 million in available room.

-As for the Seahawks, at the moment they are just bystanders waiting for Oakland and Lynch to come to a deal.
+As for the Seahawks, they remain bystanders waiting for Oakland and Lynch to come to a deal.

-Once/if they do, it is expected a trade can happen quickly.
+Once/if they do, it is expected a trade can happen quickly and finally put to rest a saga that has taken a lot longer than most anticipated it would.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.